 A: "Who are we in the customers’ lives?
 And how important is that right now?"
 This is not the time for features-and-benefits marketing, unless your product is pragmatically and insistently part of a family’s response to the pandemic.
 Emphasizing traditional-but-irrelevant benefits right now could ricochet and damage your brand’s reputation.

-I found Matthew Rothenberg’s latest blog on 3 steps to branding in a pandemic quite insightful.
+I found Matthew Rothenberg’s latest blog on quite insightful.

 Q: Marketers and advertisers are experiencing a dual crisis: the pandemic and the aftermath.
 How should brands tackle this two-fold challenge?